The Adventures of Mr Blex

 The last Steppingstone for Mr Blex

 Around the Autumn of 1969, whilst playing Darts, (See my ref link to Darts , Bobby George and The Horseshoes Pub ) we met two Managers from 'Texas Instruments Ltd' , Bedford. also a huge American company, with sites in Dallas and Lubbock, America, Nice / France, Friesing / Germany and one in Italy.,We thought they were on business or holiday, but it turned out that they had come over to Tektronix for a course on our products, as they were widely used back at Texas Instruments These managers wanted to 'Poach' one us, there and then, no interview needed, just our knowledge and experience, on the systems we worked on and knew inside out.
 You can get back to here from The Horseshoes Pub, if you went to Darts at The Horseshoes pub, or a Dart Player.

 Mr Blex goes to Texas.

-So, I took the gamble and moved back to the U.K. and Texas, enabling us to see our parents more and to give our two sons a better chance of access to varied employment in the future.
+So, I took the gamble, after serious thought, and moved back to the U.K. and Texas, enabling us to see our parents more and to give our two sons a better chance of access to varied employment in the future.
 But I never really left Guernsey as whilst I was at Texas Instruments, I was lucky enough to return back to Guernsey six times, for New Product retraining courses.